How to: Elk Hide Tanning with Hair-on

 Tan

-The number of tanning methods are mind boggling:
+The universe of tanning methods is mind boggling:

-- Brain tanning used by nomads; each animal's brain has enough oil (when boiled) to tan its hide
+- Brain tanning (used by nomads) – they say each animal's boiled brain has enough oil to tan its hide

-- Bark tanning using natural tannins, hence "tanning"
+- Bark tanning with natural tannins, the origin of "tanning"

-- Other natural recipes like mayonaisse and eggs, lemon juice, etc.
+- Other natural recipes like mayonnaise / eggs, lemon juice, etc.

 Check out Wikipedia and Steel Horse Leather for more context.